Pandaindisguise/slate/source/includes/_site_building.md

 Item | Description
 ---| ---
-Logo and header image | brand you site and add some above-the-fold artwork Navigation bar | general navigation within the site Quick search form | the primary call-to-action on the page Main content area | here is your opportunity to write about the area in which you do business Sample property listings | provide a few listings for search engine indexing Sidebars | organize your links, add social media content Footers | provide business contact information, link to external services
+Logo and header image | Brand you site and add some above-the-fold artwork Navigation bar | General navigation within the site Quick search form | The primary call-to-action on the page Main content area | Here is your opportunity to write about the area in which you do business Sample property listings | Provide a few listings for search engine indexing Sidebars | Organize your links, add social media content Footers | Provide business contact information, link to external services

 ###Area / Content / Featured Listings